womeimingzi11/rdaWithStep/README.md

 - [x] RDA plot

 ## Know Issues
   1. Figure format and DPI selection don't work yet.
 So far, It only generates PDF.
-Gernerally using PDF as figure is more delicate than other format, and there is no need to set DPI for PDF, the vector diagram.
+Generally using PDF as a figure is more delicate than other formats, and there is no need to set DPI for PDF, the vector diagram.
   2. You tell me.